RocketLeagueMapmaking/theme-rlmm/README.md

 ## Documentation

-See the [sandbox website][docs] for the documentation of all theme options and components.
+See the [documentation][docs] for all theme options and components.
+This theme also exports types for theme configuration and more.
+The types will be updated first and the documentation might miss small features, so use types as a source of truth.

 ## Local development